The American Family Funding Initiative hosts a number of events designed to help applicants create competitive proposals.

 APPLY FOR FUNDING

-American Family Insurance is interested in sponsoring research and applications of data science, artificial intelligence (AI), and machine learning (ML) that is directly or indirectly related to the insurance industry.
-Topics of interest include, but are not limited to those listed on the left.
+American Family Insurance is interested in sponsoring research and applications of data science, artificial intelligence (AI), and machine learning (ML) directly or indirectly relevant to the insurance industry.
+Topics of interest include, but are not limited to, those listed on the left.

-You must be a UW–Madison faculty member or a UW–Madison permanent PI.
+UW–Madison faculty and academic staff with permanent PI status are eligible to apply.
 CHS faculty and academic staff without permanent PI status may participate in applications as co-PIs or co-investigators.

 ABOUT THE APPLICATION PROCESS

-Detailed instructions for proposal creation and submission can be found HERE.
+Detailed instructions for proposal creation and submission are available HERE.